noroutine/tobacco-bootstrap/README.md

 I always thought Java can do no less than RoR or any other fancy whistle framework out there without any mimicking aka Roo.

-Tobacco shows how Java can do modern projects in 5 seconds in it's own addictive style
+Tobacco shows how Java can do modern projects in 5 seconds in it's own addictive style.
+It doesn't dictate you three-tiers or any particular database, but I've tried my best to save your time on starting and setting up new web project.

 Whats inside
 ------------